Help-Portrait Event 2019

 Last month, however, I found myself in the position of planning an event.
 It involved leading a group of people ready and willing to help those in need.
 While wildly outside my comfort zone, the job felt necessary and the cause is one I’m passionate about.

 This year and for the past 3, I’ve taken the role of point-person for any fires that arose.
-I walked around, checking in with our bay teams, chatting with the families.
+I walked around, checking in with our bay teams, and chatting with the families.
 The job also requires me to make bunny ears behind our photographers to get the children to laugh!
-I love this role because it gives me the opportunity to see the big picture of our event.
+I love this role because it allows me to see the big picture of our event.
 Seeing this is magical and shows how truly special all of our volunteers and families are.

 More Information About Help-Portrait

-For more information on Help-Portrait or its founder, Jeremy Cowart, visit the website HERE.
+Help-Portrait is no longer a non-profit, however the events still take place throughout the world.
+For more information on its founder Jeremy Cowart, visit his website.
 If you are interested in helping the local MN chapter next year, please don’t hesitate to reach out to me at helpportrait.twincities@gmail.com.

 To see the event featured on a local news station, click HERE.